davi-p-oliveira-11/freecodecamp-courses/README.md

 # freecodecamp-courses

-In this repositoy i'll upload all the code that i needed to conquer every certification of freecodecamp.org
+This repository contains the code required to conquer every certification on freecodecamp.org, ensuring comprehensive coverage